RohitSaha/Anomaly-Detection-in-Power-Consumption-using-Sequence-to-Seqence-modeling/README.md

 more_training.py : further training done using pre-trained weight file and different optimizers.

 training_data.npz : Consists training data with keywords train_X and train_Y.

+log_file : Keeps track of all the results and updates done to the model.